kamlekar/HTML-Skinning-Boilerplate/README.md

 - Open another command prompt.
 - `cd` to the `<project directory>`
 - run `sass --watch sass:"site/assets/css" --style expanded`

+> **Tip**: If you feel lazy enough to run the above commands every time you start the system, write a batch file.

 PS: Contributors are welcome :)